Taqiyyfaiz/PassOp-Password-Manager/README.md

-# 🚀 PassOp - Responsive Navbar UI
+# 🚀 PassOp -

-> A modern, responsive, and clean Navbar component built with **React** and **Tailwind CSS** for the `PassOp` project – Your Own Password Manager.
+> A modern, responsive, and clean Website built with **React** and **Tailwind CSS** for the `PassOp` project – Your Own Password Manager.
 Designed with accessibility and responsiveness in mind, featuring dark mode, GitHub integration, and a mobile-friendly hamburger menu.

 ---